argo0n/dvbot-docs/docs/about.md

 # About

-Dank Vibes Bot is developed by Rileyyy#0000 and Argon#0002.
+Dank Vibes Bot is developed by _rileyyy and argon02.

-Dank Vibes Bot Documentation is created by Argon#0002.
+Dank Vibes Bot Documentation is created by argon02.

 ## Special Thanks to: